Topology of character varieties of Abelian groups: Applications to Irreducibility and Topology of .

-Now by Theorem \ref{classification}, in either of the three assumed situations, $\X_{\mathbb{Z}^{r}}(DG)$ is irreducible.
-So, both the Cartesian product $(\mathbb{C}^{*})^{dr}\times\X_{\mathbb{Z}^{r}}(DG)$ and $\X_{\mathbb{Z}^{r}}(G)$ (its quotient by $\hom(\mathbb{Z}^{r},F)$) are irreducible.\end{proof} \begin{rem} Note that Corollary \ref{cor:reductive} only applies to free Abelian groups $\Gamma$, and moreover, it is not clear whether the converse direction holds.
-Namely, if $\X_{\mathbb{Z}^{r}}(G)$ is irreducible, it does not necessarily follow that the derived group $DG$ is a product of special linear and symplectic groups (see also Remark \ref{rem:converse-for-GL}). \end{rem}
+\begin{rem} Note that Corollary \ref{cor:reductive} only applies to free Abelian groups $\Gamma$, and moreover, it is not clear whether the converse direction holds.
+Namely, if $\X_{\mathbb{Z}^{r}}(G)$ is irreducible, it does not seem clear whether it is necessary that the derived group $DG$ is a product of special linear and symplectic groups (see Remark \ref{rem:converse-for-GL}). \end{rem}